wp-plugins/flowtown-webhook/readme.txt

 == Upgrade Notice ==

+= 1.2 =
+* Added ability to only send approved commenters to Flowtown

 = 1.1 =
 * Ability to add commenters to your Flowtown account added

 == Changelog ==

+= 1.2 =
+* Added ability to only send approved commenters to Flowtown (spam commenters will always be filtered out).
+This is a user specifiable option.

 = 1.1 =
 * Added ability to send blog commenters to Flowtown